Plans for the future

 Starting in March of 2023 we began talks with the MD State Forest Southern Regional Forester to improve the access to the lake from the MD Route 5 State Forest parking lot.
 From these talks we began plans for a 3 phase approach to first move trails away from privately owned property adjacent to the State lands, and to build a new bridge that would be safer than the one that is in place currently.
 This first phase would utilize contour trails to improve user experience as well as improving the life and maintenance of the trail itself.
 This first phase will create approximately 1.6 miles of new trail.

-We have applied for state grants again in 2024 with the hopes to build the trail in 2025.
+We have applied for RTP grant again in 2026 with the hopes to machine finish the trail in 2027.

 Beyond Phase 1